atolab/zenoh-web/content/docs/manual/abstractions.md

 ## Timestamp

-When a [value](#value) is put into zenoh, the first zenoh router receiving this value automatically associates it with a timestamp.
+When a [value](#value) is put into Zenoh, the first Zenoh router receiving this value automatically associates it with a timestamp.
 This timestamp is made of 2 items: